Construction Support Technician Apprenticeship Level 3

 Entry Requirements

-Employment in a relevant environment for a minimum of 30 hours per week.
-Four GCSEs, grade 4 or equivalent, including Maths and English; or a Level 2 Apprenticeship.
+You must be employed in a relevant role for a minimum of 30 hours per week.
+As a minimum, you should have 4 GCSEs at grade 4 or above, including English and Maths.

 What will I study?